Faults found in Bulldogs

 For unknown reasons, the connective tissue around the tear gland becomes weak and starts to move around.
 Movement irritates the gland which leads to swelling that can produce a mucous or clear discharge.
 It’s possible cherry eye will correct itself within a couple of weeks, but it’s best not to wait.
 If it doesn’t correct itself, the longer the gland is out of place, the more swelling there is.
 This makes it harder to reposition it, and there’s a greater chance it will happen again.
 Left untreated, cherry eye can lead to more serious eye problems later on.
 You need to have your dog examined by your vet as soon as you notice the out-of-place gland.

 It’s not understood why some dogs get cherry eye, but it’s thought the cause could be from a parasite, some kind of bacterial infection, dermatitis, possible sun damage, cancer, fungal infection or it could be a result of a problem with the dog’s immune system.
-Whatever the case, cherry eye is hereditary, so it’s best not to breed a dog that has developed this condition.
+Whatever the case, cherry eye is both hereditary and environmental, it’s best not to breed a dog that has developed this condition.

 Cherry eye is usually seen in younger dogs between 6 weeks to 2 years and is more commonly found in Newfoundlands, Bloodhounds, Bulldogs, Cocker Spaniels, Shar-Peis, Shih Tzu, Beagles, Pekingese, Lhasa apso, Miniature Poodles and Neapolitan Mastiffs.
 It’s also seen in some breeds of cats.
 The Persian and Burmese cats are more likely to develop cherry eye than other breeds.